RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 Prediction:

 <img src = "../../images/llm_arithmetic/prediction_32hz_4hz.png" alt="Prediction: 32Hz circle, 4Hz attention" width="500px">
-*Periodicted z pattern in 32 Hz circle space, for 4 Hz attention frequency*
+*Periodicted z pattern in Fourier-Inferred 2D Basis (32 Hz circle), for 4 Hz attention frequency*

 Actual:

 <img src = "../../images/llm_arithmetic/actual_32hz_4hz.png" alt="Actual: 32Hz circle, 4Hz attention" width="100%">
-*Actual z embeddings in 32 Hz circle space, for 4 Hz attention frequency*
+*Actual z embeddings in Fourier-Inferred 2D Basis (32 Hz circle), for 4 Hz attention frequency*

 I think this is pretty astoundingly beautiful!
 In particular, nobody has articulated the existence of these multi-lobed petal-like structures in embedding spaces of LLMs even if they've discovered the simple circles / periodic structures.
 These structures are also very surprising to me, because they don't seem very amenable to linear separation.
 Representations that sit on the perimeter of a simple circle are not surprising to me because every point can be linearly separated from the rest, and indeed that is what an MLP layer with $\text{ReLU}$ does (refer to ["Superposition - An Actual Image of Latent Spaces"](/posts/viewing-latent-spaces/) for illustrations of this), but the same cannot be said for points that sit on the perimeter of these petal shapes.

 # 7. Petals Interfere to give Simple Circle

-By extension, since the attention outputs ($o$) are merely linear projections of $z$ (i.e. $o = W_O \cdot z$), then these petal shapes should remain present in the $o$ space.
-For good measure, **for each attention head individually**, I went ahead and did similar visualizations for the head-specific $o$ vectors for all pairs `[(70, b) for b in range(113)]`, and saw the same petal structures.
+By extension, **since the attention outputs ($o$) are merely linear projections of $z$ (i.e. $o = W_O \cdot z$), then these petal shapes should remain present in the $o$ space.** For good measure, **for each attention head individually**, I went ahead and did similar visualizations for the head-specific $o$ vectors for all pairs `[(70, b) for b in range(113)]`, and saw the same petal structures.

 However, visualizing head by head does **not** give the full picture of what's eventually going on in the $o$-space, because you are only considering each individual head's contribution to the $o$ vectors at any one time.
 Remember that all the $v$ vectors from each head are stacked, and $W_O$ is applied to that to transform it back to the $\mathbb{R}^{128}$ model space:

 <img src = "../../images/llm_arithmetic/wo_action.png" alt="v vectors weighted sum of W_O columns" width="100%">
 *v vectors get stacked, then get transformed by W_O*

-The application of $W_O$ to the stacked $v$ vectors is equivalent to taking a weighted sum of the columns of $W_O$, where the coefficients are given by the values of the stacked $v$ vectors, so you can see that all the contributions of each attention head are summed together.
-The consequence of this is that it could well be possible for the contributions from head 2 (e.g.) to disrupt the petal structure contributed by head 1 (e.g.).
+The application of $W_O$ to the stacked $v$ vectors is equivalent to taking a weighted sum of the columns of $W_O$, where the coefficients are given by the values of the stacked $v$ vectors, so you can see that all the contributions of each attention head are summed together. **The consequence of this is that it could well be possible for the contributions from head 2 (e.g.) to disrupt the petal structure contributed by head 1 (e.g.).**

 # 7.1.
 Empirical Evidence
 Let's see how the different heads combine to give a final pattern.